For the first time this is a compiled record of the 1977/78 FA Cup run.

 Spartans reached the FA Cup 4th Round thanks to this header by Alan Shoulder.

-The hard-fought 1-0 win over Isthmian League Enfield put the Spartans in the 4th Round for the first time ever and laid the ghosts of 1972.
+The hard-fought 1-0 win over Isthmian League Enfield put the Spartans in the 4th Round for the first time and laid the ghosts of 1972.

 6 years earlier Blyth had been 90 minutes from Wembley only to lose to the Londoners in an FA Amateur Cup Semi Final at St James’ Park.
 5 Non League clubs had made it into the 3rd Round, Blyth were the only side drawn at home and the only side who made it through.